hansemro/kc1-linux/README.md

 ### 2. Installing U-Boot

+Good practice: Test the bootloader before flashing with `omap4boot/usbboot`.
+This is to prevent potential bricks caused by a bad bootloader.

 In fastboot mode, flash u-boot bootloader: `$ fastboot flash bootloader u-boot.bin`

 ### 3. Installing TWRP recovery (and backuping data)